1970–71 Football League Cup

 The 1970–71 Football League Cup was the 11th season of the Football League Cup, a knock-out competition for England's top 92 football clubs.
-The tournament started on 17 August 1970 and ended with the final at Wembley on 27 February 1971.

-Tottenham Hotspur won the tournament after defeating Aston Villa in the final at Wembley Stadium, London.
+The tournament started on 17 August 1970 and ended with the final at Wembley Stadium, London.
+Tottenham Hotspur won the tournament for the first time after defeating Aston Villa.

-This was to be the last season in which it wasn't compulsory to enter the tournament.
-The only team who did not enter in 1970–71 was Everton, the previous season's league champions.
+This was to be the last season in which it was not compulsory to enter the tournament.
+The only team who did not enter in 1970–71 was Everton, the league's defending champions.
 After 1971–72 entry to the tournament became compulsory.

 Calendar

 Of the 91 teams, 37 received a bye to the second round (teams ranked 2nd–38th in the 1969–70 Football League) and the other 54 played in the first round.
 Semi-finals were two-legged.